ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>ServerRef is a reference to a specific server to be claimed.</p>
+<p>ServerRef is a reference to a specific server to apply bios setting on.</p>
 </td>
 </tr>
 <tr>